lshiffer/apm_agent/README.md

 Of course, be sure the path to the root ```apm_agent``` is correct.
 For instance:  ```require('./../../apm_agent');```

-##### Now that the agent is running...
+#### Now that the agent is running...
-You can visit ```localhost:3100``` to view events as they happen.
+You can visit ```localhost:3100``` (or the APP_PORT set in ```.env```) to view events as they happen.
 To trigger an event, simply visit your webapp and click some links or call some APIs.
 Be sure to substitute ```localhost``` for whatever the domain is running on.

 You can also view the logs in ```agent_log.json``` located in the root directory of ```apm_agent```.

+*** The viewer has only been tested on Chrome. ***

 ##  About apm_agent
-apm_agent is a foundation to build upon to monitor a Node applications performance management.
+apm_agent is a foundation to build upon to monitor a Node applications performance management (as well as monitor for possible threats).
 This foundation listens for http requests to capture data and instrument responses.
 Each request is monitored to capture the total number of String objects that are created, the duration of request to response time, and how much memory is consumed to respond to the request.
 Additionally, each request is instrumented to include a UUID.

 ###  Technical Overview

+#### High Level
+The app is basically two in one.
+Foremost, we have an agent that monitors a Node webapp.
+This is done using ```async_hooks``` to capture high-level events that are then processed, such as HTTP requests.
+We then override Node's ```HTTP.Server.emit``` to intercept HTTP requests where we start our data collection for that specific request.
+The measurements end once we are notified that a response had been sent out.

+Secondly, there is a server to allow for remote viewing of these captured request/response events.
+This server is run on a second process to not capture it's own data.
+Ideally, this server would exist on it's own but for simplicity is wrapped within this app.

+Following are descriptions for the individual files.

 -  ```index.js```

 Entry point to the agent.
 A child process is spawned to host the server to view the live logging.
 Instrumentation is enabled to capture String objects being created as well as listen for HTTP requests.
-Hooks are created to capture the context of each request that comes in.
+Hooks are created to capture async events as they occur.

 -  ```/instrumentation```